vijayvaddi11/Daily-Coding-Practice/README.md

 ---

-## Example Problems Covered
-- Sum of digits
-- Prime number check
-- Reverse a string
-- Factorial of a number
-- Palindrome check
-- Fibonacci series

----

 ## My Goal
-To build consistency and strong problem-solving skills! 🚀
+To build consistency and strong problem-solving skills! 🚀.
+"Consistency is the key to mastery.
+Solving problems daily to strengthen my DSA skills and get better every day."